amoffatt/nextjs-template/README.md

-# NextJS Template with Prisma and NextAuth
+# NextJS 14 Template with Prisma 5 and NextAuth 4 support

 This template provides a starting point for building NextJS applications with Prisma as the ORM and NextAuth for authentication.
 It includes boilerplate code to get you started quickly.